Idlesome/channelpositivity/README.md

 # Scripts

 - `npm run serve:prod` - serve "out" folder in prod mode.
 To emulate static file production env

-There appears to be no way to export a static site with images unless you import them within the files that use them.
-This means you can't generate a site from a list of articles for example.

 ---